 Learn more about this ranking by reading our most focused methodology.

 It's difficult to beat Stevens Institute of Technology if you wish to study Mechanical Engineering.
-ME is a popular choice at Stevens Institute of Technology with over 152 graduates in 2016.
+Experience a strong focus on Mechanical Engineering inside the major at Stevens.
 It is placed in the suburban region of Hoboken, New Jersey.

 If you're concerned about accumulating excessive student debt, you'll want to keep in mind that graduates leave South Dakota School of Mines and Technology with about $27,464 in student loans.
+Even if you're not from South Dakota, you won't feel as if you're the odd one out at South Dakota School of Mines and Technology.
+Around 55.4% of students are from out-of-state.
 Interested in learning a little more about South Dakota School of Mines and Technology's campus?
 Have a virtual tour.

 Any student pursuing a degree in Mechanical Engineering needs to check out Colorado School of Mines.
-21.5% of undergraduate students at Colorado School of Mines are ME majors.
+23.3% of undergraduate students at Colorado School of Mines are ME majors.
 This school is located in the suburban area of Golden, Colorado, near shops and other entertainment.